Survivors find easier access to Army installations

 The SOS program provides dedicated and comprehensive support through a network of civilians serving as advocates for survivors.
 SOS staff can assist survivors to access benefits available to them at their local installation, such as career and financial counseling.

-“We can never pay back the debt to our fallen Soldiers, but we can support their surviving families by sharing their grief and listening to their stories,” added USAG RP Commander Col. Jason Edwards.
-“The strength of our nation is our Army.
-The strength of our Army is our Soldiers.
-The strength of our Soldiers is our families.
-The Army recognizes that no one has given more for the nation than the families of the fallen.”
+Other efforts from SOS include three designated SOS parking spaces on Camp Zama: at the Exchange, the commissary and at ACS.

-While the survivor population in the Rheinland-Pfalz military community is not large, Mann said community members should be aware of Gold Star spouses and family members living here or visiting, and to know that someone wearing a Gold Star lapel button has suffered a loss.
+There is also a Gold Star bench located at the SFHA commissary.
+The bench is repainted each year near Memorial Day.

-To track survivors’ feedback on the new installation access process, the Interactive Customer Evaluation survey added new questions to help determine customer satisfaction with outreach efforts.
-Local community members can search ‘Survivor Outreach Services’ under USAG Rheinland-Pfalz at https://ice.disa.mil to fill out a feedback form.
+To track survivors' feedback on the new installation access process, the Interactive Customer Evaluation survey added new questions to help determine customer satisfaction with outreach efforts.
+Local community members can visit https://ice.disa.mil, search for "Camp Zama," click the "Family" tab on the left side of the page, and scroll down to find the link to the "DFMWR_ACS_Survivor Outreach Services" page.
+From there, they can fill out a feedback form.

 "The Army honors our surviving family members by ensuring their access to our installations and Army-led joint bases," said IMCOM Provost Marshal Col. Kevin A. Comfort.